mhtess/rwebppl/README.md

 ```
 [
   {
     participant: 0,
     condition: "A",
     response: 0.4
   },
   {
     participant: 0,
     condition: "B",
     response: 0.8
   },
   {
     participant: 1,
     condition: "A",
     response: 0.2
   },
   ...
 ]
 ```

 ## R helper functions

-WebPPL ERPs are automatically turned into histograms.
+WebPPL ERPs are automatically turned into histograms (values with probabilities associated with it).
 To recover samples from an ERP, you can use something like the following:

 ```
+# expecting the final column to the the probability
 histToSamples <- function(df, samples){
-  df[rep(row.names(df), df$probs*(samples)), 1:ncol(df)-1]
+  df[rep(row.names(df), df[,tail(names(df),1)]*(samples)), 1:ncol(df)-1]
 }
 ```